-Responsibility to Report Suspected Fraud
+Responsibility to Report Suspected Fraud, Theft, Waste, or Abuse

 Each employee is required to report, in writing and on NAHAC's prescribed report form, any suspected fraud, theft, waste, or abuse or other dishonest conduct.
 Information on how and to whom to report actual or suspected fraud, theft, waste, or abuse can be found in the "Resources" section of www.nahac.org.
-Management is required to report.suspected.communicate any credible report of fraud, theft, waste, or abuse or other dishonest conduct, including reports from employees or other individuals, to the NAHAC Board.
+Management is required to communicate any credible report of fraud, theft, waste, or abuse or other dishonest conduct, including reports from employees or other individuals, to the NAHAC Board.
 The NAHAC Board and its Officers have the authority to determine the merits of a report of suspected fraud including authorizing, if necessary, an internal or external investigation and/or engaging the assistance of legal counsel.
-The identity of an employee or complainant who reports suspected fraud will be protected to the fullest extent allowed by law.
+The identity of an employee or complainant who reports suspected fraud will be protected to the fullest extent allowed by lawas much as possible.